neuroforgede/swarmgate/README.md

 - ALLOWED_VOLUME_TYPES: Comma-separated list of allowed volume types.
 - ALLOW_PORT_EXPOSE: Set to 1 or true to allow port exposure.
 - OWNER_LABEL_VALUE: Required value for the ownership label.
+- ALLOW_LISTED_NETWORKS: Comma-separated list of networks not owned by the proxy that are allowed to be used.

+## How to achieve Multitenancy with this?

+The general idea here is to deploy one proxy per tenant.
+The proxy is then configured with a label that identifies the tenant.
+All resources deployed by the proxy will be labeled with the tenant label.
+The proxy will then filter all requests based on the tenant label.
+This allows for a multi-tenant Docker Swarm environment.

 ## Contributions